philipvanderbroek/philipvanderbroek.github.io/management.md

 # Design Management

 ### Overview
 At Trifacta I managed and led the design team for 3 years, responsible for all of product design and research.
 In that time we grew from a team of 2 to a team of 6.
 I was responsible for planning, allocation, delivery, performance, hiring, and design quality.
-I worked with my team and executives to improve our processes and create a user centered culture.
+I worked with my team, other teams, and executives to improve our processes and create a user centered culture.

 ### Hiring

 Hiring was one of the biggest challenges of managing the team, but also one of the most rewarding.
-Big data is an domain that is traditionally void of good design, but the team I built was comprised of a group of talented principal and senior designers that was able to make huge difference to our product.
+Big data is a domain that is traditionally void of good design, but the team I built was comprised of a group of talented principal and senior designers that was able to make a huge difference to our product.
 Hiring was one of my biggest accomplishments at Trifacta.

 I created and managed the hiring process from start to finish, including sourcing, creating the interview process, interview templates, prioritized criteria, job descriptions, and ultimately onboarding.